AtharvaWaykar/VectorStore/INSTRUCTIONS.md

 5. **Delete item** — Remove an item and confirm it no longer appears after reload.

+6. **Voice tab (simulator/device)** — Open the Voice tab, tap the large mic button, verify the live mic input meter responds, speak a short phrase, and confirm partial/final transcript updates appear.

+7. **Typed fallback (Voice tab)** — Type a natural-language command into the Voice text box and confirm the keyboard remains open while typing and the command submits correctly.

+8. **Speech stop flow** — Tap once to start recording and once to stop.
+Confirm the app transitions to processing and auto-submits the final transcript without needing a second stop tap.

+9. **Physical-device install** — For real mic testing on iPhone, connect the device and run `npx expo run:ios --device`, then use `npx expo start --dev-client` for subsequent reloads.

 ### Confirmed Working (from git history)

 - Search ranking function